BradleyMorford/BradleyMorford/README.md

 - 👋 Hi, I’m Bradley Morford.
 I am not connected to Facebook or LinkedIn...
 There is another Bradley Morford that is, however,  it is not me.
 I went to Chico State University and Stanislaus State University.
 I gradutated with a BS Computer Science in 1983.
 - 👀 I’m interested in Cloud Computing, Robotics, Iot, Azure, Machine Learning
 - 🌱 I’m currently learning Git and getting Azure certifications
-- 💞️ I’m looking to collaborate on: modern continuous programming and integration; SCUBA Diving and Sailing.
+- 💞️ I’m looking to collaborate on: modern continuous programming and integration; SCUBA Diving and Sailing; Jazz.
 - 📫 How to reach me brad.git@morford.net

 <!---